fylgja/fylgja/components/card/README.md

 ### `--hover`

-Simliar to the `--elevated` modifier, only instead this work on the hover interaction.
+Simliar to the `--elevated` modifier, only instead this work on the hover interaction and does not unset the border.
 This version uses a shadow dept of 4, so the Design Token `--shadow-4` is required.

-This modifier is paired best with solutions such as the `stretched-link` which makes the card clickable.
+This modifier is paired best with solutions such as the [`stretched-link`](https://fylgja.dev/library/utilities/#stretched-link) which makes the card clickable.